sercanarga/insider-challenge/README.md

 # Insider Challenge

-This project is an API service developed in Go.
-It is a simple message sending system.
+This project is a microservice developed in Go that emulates a cronjob system for automated message sending.
+It provides an API interface to start and stop message sending processes, and allows tracking of sent messages.
+The service is designed to handle scheduled message delivery in a distributed environment.

 ## Features